Academic Progress Appeals

-- there is new information that could not reasonably have been provided at or prior to the decision, and that will probably have affected the decision made under this Statute; or
+- there is new information that could not reasonably have been provided at the time of the original decision, and that would probably have affected the decision or any penalty imposed;

-- the decision was manifestly excessive, or unfair in the circumstances.
+- the decision was manifestly wrong, or not available in the circumstances; and/or

 If you believe that you have grounds for an appeal then write a letter which:

-- states the grounds for appeal as outlined above,
+- states the grounds for your appeal as outlined above,

 - includes as much information and detail as possible, and